 vi.
-Prevention of Statutory Rape and Other Sexual Assault (42 USC 602(a)(1)(A)(vi)) Outline how the State intends to conduct a program, designed to reach State and local law enforcement officials, the education system, and relevant counseling services, that provides education and training on the problem of statutory rape so that teenage pregnancy prevention programs may be expanded in scope to include men.
+Prevention of Statutory Rape and Other Sexual Assault (42 U.S.C.
+602(a)(1)(A)(vi)) Outline how the State intends to conduct a program, designed to reach State and local law enforcement officials, the education system, and relevant counseling services, that provides education and training on the problem of statutory rape so that teenage pregnancy prevention programs may be expanded in scope to include men.

-Wisconsin DCF, DPI, and DHS in partnership with the Wisconsin Coalition Against Sexual Assault (WCASA) and the Wisconsin Department of Justice (DOJ), work cooperatively to prevent statutory rape and other sexual assault, and prevent adolescent pregnancies.
-These education, training, and other services are designed to reach various professions, including state and local law enforcement officials, the education system, and relevant counseling services ranging from prevention to enforcement based on the needs identified by Wisconsin's communities.
+DCF, DPI, and DHS in partnership with the Wisconsin Coalition Against Sexual Assault (WCASA) and the Department of Justice (DOJ), work cooperatively to prevent statutory rape, other sexual assault, and adolescent pregnancies.
+These education and training services, in addition to other services, are designed to reach various professions, including state and local law enforcement officials, the education system, and relevant counseling services ranging from prevention to enforcement based on the needs identified by Wisconsin's communities.

-Over the years Wisconsin's adolescent sexual assault prevention and adolescent pregnancy prevention services have evolved to a strengths-based focus on promoting well-being, healthy relationships, sexual health and self-esteem.
-The scope for these strengths-based education, training, and other services includes both males and females.
+Over the years Wisconsin's adolescent sexual assault prevention and adolescent pregnancy prevention services have evolved to a strengths-based focus on promoting well-being, healthy relationships, sexual health, and self-esteem.
+The scope for these services includes both males and females.

-An example of services implemented across Wisconsin Departments includes the Wisconsin DPI's collaboration with the Wisconsin DHS and the Wisconsin DOJ that created and posted an electronic publication describing the circumstances under which educators are required to report sexual activity among adolescents as possible child abuse.
+An example of services implemented across Wisconsin Departments includes DPI's collaboration with DHS and DOJ to create and post an electronic publication describing the circumstances under which educators are required to report sexual activity among adolescents as possible child abuse.

 Comprehensive services across professions include implementation of the Wisconsin Statutes requirement that Child Protective Services (CPS) agencies refer all cases of suspected or threatened child sexual abuse to law enforcement.
-Then the law enforcement agency and CPS coordinate the planning and execution of the investigation of the report.
+Local law enforcement agencies and CPS coordinate the planning and execution of the investigation of the report.
 Any law enforcement agency that determines that criminal action is necessary refers the case to the District Attorney for criminal prosecution.
-The DCF CPS Access and Initial Assessment Standards describe the statutory requirements and practice guidelines for CPS agencies to enhance collaboration with law enforcement agencies in response to reports of sexual abuse, as well as reports of other forms of child maltreatment.
-See the DCF CPS Access and Initial Assessment Standards at:
+The CPS Access and Initial Assessment Standards describe the statutory requirements and practice guidelines for CPS agencies to enhance collaboration with law enforcement agencies in response to reports of sexual abuse, as well as reports of other forms of child maltreatment.
+(See the DCF CPS Access and Initial Assessment Standards at:

-http://dcf.wisconsin.gov/wisacwis/knowledge_web/administration/memos-and-standards.htm.
+http://dcf.wisconsin.gov/wisacwis/knowledge_web/administration/memos-and-standards.htm.)

 vii.
-Prevention of Access to Assistance in Electronic Fund Transactions (42 USC 602(a)(1)(A)(vii))
+Prevention of Access to Assistance in Electronic Fund Transactions (42 U.S.C.
+602(a)(1)(A)(vii))